NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage5.md

 Update your existing business model canvases (with snapshots), and popluate the customer segment area according to what you have learned here.

-Explore previous ideas that were unsuccessful and who the customer segments should have been: noticefast wakeneighbors uv breakdown glue abekajoy emailstrong powerquick others

-Update your current business model canvases